Google Ads for eCommerce: 13 Strategies to Boost Conversion 2025

 Along with other factors like ad quality, bidding strategies is also a factors that determines the position of your ad on the results page.

-Based on our observations of e-commerce campaigns, here are three bidding types that are easy to set up and can still deliver strong results for your store:
+Based on my observations of e-commerce campaigns, here are three bidding types that are easy to set up and can still deliver strong results for your store:

 Key featuresPurposeBest for